rwynn/monstache-site/src/config.md

 regex (default "")

-When namespace-exclude-regex is given this regex is tested against the namespace, database.collection, of any insert, update, delete or drop in MongoDB.
+When namespace-exclude-regex is given this regex is tested against the namespace, database.collection, of any insert, update, delete in MongoDB.
 If the regex matches monstache ignores the event, otherwise it continues processing event filters.
 By default monstache processes events in all databases and all collections with the exception of the reserved database monstache, any collections suffixed with .chunks, and the system collections.
 For more information see the section [Namespaces](/advanced#namespaces).

+## namespace-drop-regex

+regexp (default "")

+When namespace-drop-regex is given this regex is tested against the namespace, database.collection, of drops in MongoDB.
+For database drops the namespace will be database-name.$cmd.
+For collections drops the namespace will be database-name.collection-name.
+If the regex matches the namespace then the operation will by synced.

+## namespace-drop-exclude-regex

+regex (default "")

+When namespace-drop-exclude-regex is given this regex is tested against the namespace, database.collection, of drops in MongoDB.
+For database drops the namespace will be database-name.$cmd.
+For collections drops the namespace will be database-name.collection-name.
+If the regex does not match the namespace then the operation will by synced.

 ## mongo-url